-Report Title INDEPENDENT LIVING STRATEGY 2023-2027 UPDATE Purpose of Report To present members with an update of Independent Living Strategy in relation to Independent Living for people 55+.
-Decision(s) The Housing Committee RESOLVES to approve the proposed amendments to the Strategy as documented ahead of the finalised version to be presented in June 2023 Consultation and Feedback Consultation involved Survey Monkey sent out June 2022 to all Stroud District tenants between the ages of 40-55 to ascertain potential future Independent Living tenants' aspirations and a Star Satisfaction Survey sent out October 2022 to all Independent Living tenants.
+Report Title Independent Living Strategy 2023-2027 Purpose of Report To present members with the Independent Living Strategy in relation to Independent Living for people aged 55+.
+Decision(s) The Housing Committee RESOLVES to: a) Adopt the Independent Living Strategy 2023-2027 and Action Plan. b) Agree a review date of 2 years from adoption of the strategy.
+Consultation and Feedback Consultation involved Survey Monkey sent out June 2022 to all Stroud District tenants between the ages of 40 - 55 to ascertain potential future Independent Living tenants' aspirations and a Star Satisfaction Survey sent out October 2022 to all Independent living tenants.
 Report Author Lynne Mansell, Service Delivery Manager.
-Tel: 01453 754173 Email: lynne.mansell@stroud.gov.uk Options The Council can choose to amend revised amendments.
-The Council can add to the amendments as appropriate.
-Background Papers Older People's Housing Strategy 2019-2023 Appendices Appendix A -Older Peoples Housing Strategy Appendix B - Surve (To Follow) Appendix C - Star Satisfaction Survey results Implications Financial Legal Equality Environmental (further details at the end of the report) No No No No
+Tel: 01453 754173 Email: lynne.mansell@stroud.gov.uk Options The Council can choose to adopt the Strategy 2023-2027 including the Action Plan.
+The Council can reject the Strategy.
+Background Papers Star Satisfaction Survey for Independent Living.
+Appendices Appendix A - Independent Living Strategy 2023-2027 Appendix B - Action Plan Appendix C - Star Survey Appendix D - Survey Monkey Implications Financial Legal Equality Environmental (further details at the end of the report) No Yes No No